aws-samples/aws-car-angle-blog/README.md

 $ cdk bootstrap
 ```

-Step 6:  you can now deploy the CloudFormation template for this code.
+Step 6:  You can now deploy the CloudFormation template for this code.

 ```
 $ cdk deploy